dante0527/AutoTyper/README.md

 # AutoTyper
-Converts Python script to text file and automatically types it through keyboard controller
+Reads contents of a file and controls your keyboard to type it out.